Inclusive Digital Broadband Mapping and Design for Urban Areas

 f) Valuable business case justification for public and private sector investment.

-g) Evaluate synergistic locations for inclusive digital communities such as Geozone.
+g) Evaluate synergistic locations for premium digital communities such as Geozone.

 Digital Mapping Process